 My short answer is that because our “our genius tax policy makers”.
-They believe that the vehicles people drive to go to work and from, are “luxury products” and should be the major tax income source of Ethiopia.
+They are convinced that the vehicles people drive to go to work and from, are “luxury products” and should be the major tax income source of Ethiopia.

 The tax authorities may charge an importer of a $1,000 used Japanese car, which are available online, $5,000 – $10,000.
 This for the smallest CC vehicles of around 1,300 CC cars and has to be made in the 1990s or around the year 2000.

 But where does this tax calculation comes from?
-Well, in the first place, the tax authorities believe that the price an importer claims to buy the car for is fake price – They think that the invoice price of an imported car is faked / reduced down to at least less than 100% or even 200% at times for the purpose of reducing the tax.
+Well, in the first place, the tax authorities believe that the price an importer claims to buy the car for is fake price – They think that the invoice price of an imported car is faked / reduced down to at least less than 100% or even 200% of the actual price for the purpose of reducing the tax.
 So they start by reading $3,000 invoice of an imported car as $6,000 or $9,000 before they begin calculating import taxes.

-I know it is indeed a common problem in many countries ad yes all sorts of product importers are engaged in such tax avoidance.
+I know it is indeed a common problem in many countries most importers of products are engaged in such tax avoidance 9under-invoicing).
 In fact that is one of the issues I have been reporting about.

 Back to our topic, for this purpose the customs authority has its own database with the price of every vehicle for taxation purpose, which is not bad.
-But the price of a vehicle with same brand and manufacturing date can be different because of the mileages and the road conditions the car has been used, which leads to huge price differences when an importer buys a car from abroad.
+But the price of a vehicle with same brand and manufacturing date can be different because of the mileages and the conditions of the car , which leads to huge price differences when an importer buys a car from abroad.

-Therefore, if you are a used vehicle importer in Ethiopia, you are expected to spend a total of $5,500 if you are lucky, if not lucky you may spend up $8, 000.
-This is investment of an importer for a rundown $1,000 Japanese vehicle.
+Therefore, if you are a used vehicle importer in Ethiopia, you are expected to spend a total of $5,500 if you are lucky.
+If not lucky you may spend up $8, 000.
+This is a total investment of an importer for a rundown $1,000 Japanese vehicle.

-For a nation with poor ad inefficient public transport system with 100 million plus population and promised to join the African free trade area, how on earth can cars be luxury?
+For a nation with poor and inefficient public transport system with some 110 million population and promised to join the African free trade area this January, how on earth can cars be luxury?
 How could Ethiopia expect its citizens to transport and trade with their neighboring countries and become competitive when the Africa Free Trade Area goes operational in January 2020?